Piano Tablature /

 What about the sharps and flats?

 This set of notes does not show accidentals; only the plain notes.
-For showing your students sharps and flats, use the file below...
+For showing your students sharps and flats, print out the PDF file farther down the page...

 Won't my guitar students be stuck forever reading guitar tabs if I start them that way?